toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 +++

 "I don't need to care about privacy because I have nothing to hide." is an argument that I have heard countless times.
-It's not unreasonable argument that I found difficult to counter in the past.
-Yet deep down I knew the reasoning was flawed.
+I found this argument difficult to counter in the past, yet deep-down I knew the reasoning was flawed.

-Recently, while talking with a friend, I realized that instead of "privacy" we should be talking about "control".
-Framed in the context of control, the stakes become much higher.
+The problem is that the word "privacy" is dialuted and mean different things to different people.
+Instead of "privacy" we really should be talking about "control".
+Framed in this context, we can more concretely talk about why it's important to protect your digital identity.

 <!-- more -->